nerfagent/GBFR-AutoFarming/README.md

 pip install pyautogui
 pip install pynput
 ```
-Accept a quest, then run autoFarming.py
+Set the game language to English, accept a quest, then run autoFarming.py
+(Some loops below may look redundant, but they are necessary to ensure the script works stably.)